Water resources management in the Dominican Republic: Potential climate change effects

 Global climate change is expected to induce permanent climate shocks to the Caribbean region, which will include sea level rise, higher surface air and sea temperatures, extreme weather events (such as tropical storms and hurricanes), and more frequent and more severe "El Niño-like" conditions.
 Demographic growth accelerated environmental degradation, deforestation, and lack of mitigation measures will intensify the effect of disasters in the future.

-Climate change has contributed to an increase in extreme weather events globally, including floods, heatwaves, and droughts, which have disrupted water systems and infrastructure in many regions.
-Similar patterns are observed in the Dominican Republic, where shifts in precipitation and temperature have affected water availability and quality.
-These changes have placed additional pressure on existing water management systems, highlighting the importance of long-term planning and resource management to ensure stable access to water resources under evolving climate conditions.